khainn03/Facebook-Ad-Campaign-Analytics/README.md

 This is a conversion campaign, with the objective being the users' purchases to the platform.

 ## Ad Set Overview
-There are 3 ad sets taregeting 3 different types of audience:
+The ad sets can be segmented into 3 categories, taregeting 3 different types of audience:
 - **Hot**: Targeting the audience with the highest brand familiarity
 - **Warm**: Targeting the audience with the some brand familiarity
 - **Cold**: Targeting the audience with the minimal brand familiarity